-LI, Special Education, EL
+LI, Special Education, EL, and AA students

-Provide more opportunities for success in STEM Academy for LI, Special Education and English Learners.
+Provide more opportunities for success in STEM Academy for LI, Special Education, ATSI subgroup - African American students, and English Learners.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.